 Fun, Classic Recess Games

-This was my favorite game from recess!
+This was my favorite game from recess and really, the ultimate in recess games!
 To play, you divide everyone into two teams.
 Each team forms a line, side by side holding hands, facing the other team.
 The teams should stand about 3 yards apart.
 The teams take turn singing “Red Rover, Red Rover, let <insert child’s name> come over!”
 (This takes pre-planning and teamwork to decide who to invite over!)
 That child leaves their team’s line, runs as fast as they can toward the other line and tries to break through the joined hands.
 If they break through, they get to take someone back to their team.
 If they don’t, they join the new team that called them over.
 When a team only has one person left, that person tries to break through the other team.
 If they do not, then their team loses.
 If they do, they gain that player and play continues.